leeturner/wiremock-cli/README.md

 Use "wm get [command] --help" for more information about a command.
 ```

-We also support getting stub mappings by id:
+We also support getting stub mappings and requests by id:

 ```
 ./bin/wm get mappings -h
-Get stub mappings - if an id is specified then only that mapping is returned
+Get stub mappings - if an id is specified, only that mapping is returned

 Usage:
   wm get mappings [flags]